LLNL/Silo/docs/intro.md

 : A generic, user-defined object of arbitrary composition.

 Extended Silo Object
-: A Silo object which includes any number of user-defined additional members.
+: A Silo object which includes any number of user-defined additional data members.

 ## Silo’s Fortran Interface